Renwick, New Zealand

 The town was initially known as "Upper Wairau", and then as "Renwicktown" after an early landowner, Dr. Thomas Renwick.

 Renwick is located in the centre of Marlborough's grape growing region.
 Sauvignon blanc is the variety usually associated with the area, and famous wineries such as Isabel Estate and Forrest Estate are in close proximity.
 Pinot Gris (Grey Pinot) is also exported.

 Demographics

-Renwick is defined by Statistics New Zealand as a small urban area and covers 2.32 km2.
+Renwick is described by Stats NZ as a small urban area and covers 2.32 km2.
 It had an estimated population of as of with a population density of people per km^{2}.